tammo-v/astro-platform-starter/src/pages/introducing-mar.md

 Once symbolic representation and symbolic reasoning are in place, a natural question follows: how do you write programs in this system?

-The first step is using a programming language that supports symbolic notation — the same symbolic forms introduced by ASN.
-Numbers, expressions, and transformations are written exactly as they appear in equations — and they remain in symbolic form throughout execution.
-In this model, structure isn’t just preserved — it’s encoded through tagging: each value or function carries metadata that defines its phase, role, or position.
-This gives the system direct access to the identity of every component, not just its numeric value.
+TThe first step is using a programming language that supports symbolic notation — the same symbolic forms introduced by ASN.
+Numbers, expressions, and transformations are written exactly as they appear in equations — and they remain symbolic throughout execution.
+In this model, structure isn’t just preserved — it’s encoded.
+Each value or operation carries tags that define its role, phase, or position, giving the system direct access to identity and form, not just magnitude.

-But symbolic programming goes beyond representation.
-It also changes how logic is held.
-Instead of compiling conditions and control structures into instruction sequences, symbolic programs retain their structure.
-Rules, transformations, and decisions remain active and visible at runtime — not as code to be interpreted, but as forms that can be examined, referenced, or adapted in context.

-In the symbolic software layer, logic doesn't flatten.
-It flows.
-Programs are composed as symbolic expressions, and those expressions stay structurally available during execution.
-This makes it possible to adapt evaluation dynamically — computing only what’s needed, when it’s needed, based on structure and state.
+Symbolic programming also changes how logic flows.
+Conditions, rules, and transformations aren’t compiled away — they remain active as structural elements during execution.
+Programs are composed as symbolic expressions, and those expressions stay available throughout runtime.
+This makes it possible to adapt computation dynamically — evaluating only what’s needed, when structure calls for it, and reusing what’s already known.

 For example, a rule like: